Used Ford Fiesta buying guide: 2002-08 (Mk6); 2008-13 (Mk7)

-The 1.4-litre petrol is in the highest tax band, costing £190, while every diesel models is tax-exempt.
+The 1.4-litre petrol is in the highest tax band, costing £190, while every diesel model is tax-exempt.
 EcoBoost 1.0-litre models are also free-to-tax, except for the top 138bhp version which will set you back just £20 each year.
 The EcoBoost can also return around 57 to 65mpg.

 Choose a diesel and you should expect between 60 and 70mpg, and perhaps even more impressively, the sporty ST hot hatch can get 48mpg and costs only £135 annually to tax, much better figures than its predecessor.

-Most versions of the Fiesta are cheap to insure, but it goes without saying the ST is expensive for younger buyers, with serious performance.
+Most versions of the Fiesta are cheap to insure, but it goes without saying the ST is expensive for younger buyers, with its serious performance.

 What to look out for

 It might be a highly-lauded car, but its extra complexity means a few problems have come to the surface.